yoctoyotta1024/ValidatingCLEO/docs/source/usage/getstart.rst

   $ cd CLEO && git checkout -b v0.39.1

 That's it, you're done!
 Now maybe you want to compile and run one of the test cases in ``src/``.
+For example you could try out the :ref:`condensation/evaporation<condevap>` test case.